-This portfolio allocation includes the following sectors: banking, insurance, asset management and real estate companies.
+This portfolio allocation includes the following sectors: banking, insurance and asset management.

 The management process is based solely on fundamental financial analysis.
 This consists in identifying issuers which should be able to meet the 6 following selection criteria:

 - A strong balance sheet that will be accompanied by very high solvency ratios;

 - High barriers to entry (brand, know-how, assets, regulation, etc.) that could discourage potential new competitors;

 - High profitability;

 - High dividend yield;

 - An attractive valuation; and

 - Quality management team.